(c’93-’98) Allan Broad (?), Jamie Legg (drums) Dee Coley (drums/bass) and Duncan Siggers (?).

 The band released two CD albums: “So Far So Good” and “Absolute Pondlife”.
-They played at the Guildford Folk & Blues Festival in Stoke Park, Guildford in ’94; and along with Vox Pop, they supported Manfred Mann (Manfreds at the time – due to a legal dispute!) at the Guildford Civic Hall.
+They played at the Guildford Folk & Blues Festival in Stoke Park, Guildford in ’94; and along with Vox Pop, they supported Manfred Mann (Manfreds at the time – due to a legal dispute!) at the Civic Hall, Guildford.
 In ’96 their track “Love My Life” appeared on “The Best Farnborough Groove in the World – Ever!
 Vol.6.
-Broad’s brother Kevin joined Eat The Sofa in the bands later days.
-Disbanding around ’99; 3 members of Eat The Sofa and Graham Firth formed Plenty.
+Disbanding around ’98; three members of Eat The Sofa and Graham Firth formed Plenty, later becoming Panic, and then The True Deceivers.

 Tracks: